Principal Components of Nuclear Mass Model Residuals: Extracting principal components from model residuals

+Principal Component Analysis (PCA) is a statistical technique designed to extract a set of principal components (PCs) that capture the maximum variance within a dataset.
+This method applies a linear transformation that turns the original variables into mutually orthogonal PCs, which are ranked by their eigenvalues (a measure of importance).
+As a result, the first few PCs capture most of the key information, so we can reduce the dimensionality while keeping the essentials.

+For the purposes of this paper, we apply PCA to the residuals of several nuclear mass models.
+Here, residuals are the differences between model predictions and the experimental values.
+Because different models can miss the same pieces of physics, their residuals are often correlated.
+PCA turns these correlated residuals into independent patterns of deviation—what we call principal residual components.
+This makes it easier to identify the physics that these models jointly or solely fail to describe.

-To conduct the PCA-based analysis of nuclear mass model residuals, six widely used nuclear mass models, i.e., FRDM2012~\cite{Moeller2016Atom.DataNucl.DataTables}, HFB17~\cite{Goriely2013Phys.Rev.C}, KTUY05~\cite{Koura2005Prog.Theor.Phys.}, D1M~\cite{Goriely2009Phys.Rev.Lett.a}, RMF~\cite{Geng2005Prog.Theor.Phys.}, and LDM~\cite{Weizsaecker1935Z.Physik}, are selected as the source of original model predictions.
-First, the residual for each mass model is calculated as the discrepancy between the model's predicted nuclear mass and the experimental nuclear mass data adopted from AME2020~\cite{Wang2021Chin.Phys.C}.
+To conduct the PCA-based analysis of nuclear mass model residuals, six widely used nuclear mass models, i.e., FRDM2012~\cite{Moeller2016Atom.DataNucl.DataTables}, HFB17~\cite{Goriely2013Phys.Rev.C}, KTUY05~\cite{Koura2005Prog.Theor.Phys.}, D1M~\cite{Goriely2009Phys.Rev.Lett.a}, RMF~\cite{Geng2005Prog.Theor.Phys.}, and LDM~\cite{Weizsaecker1935Z.Physik}, are selected as the source of original model predictions, which are labeled by an index $j$, where $j=1,2,\ldots,N$ and $N=6$.
+For each nucleus $i$ and model $j$, we define the mass residual as $m^{r}_{ij} = m^{\mathrm{exp}}_{i} - m^{\mathrm{th}}_{ij}$, where $m^{\mathrm{exp}}_{i}$ is the experimental mass taken from AME2020~\cite{Wang2021Chin.Phys.C}, and $m^{\mathrm{th}}_{ij}$ is the corresponding theoretical prediction from model $j$.
 The overlap of the six selected mass models covers a total of 6254 nuclei.
-Meanwhile, the overlap of these six mass models with the experimental data from AME2020\cite{Wang2017Chin.Phys.C} includes 2421 nuclei, forming a 2421-dimensional vector in a Hilbert space, where each dimension represents the residual value for a specific nucleus in the nuclear chart.
-These vectors serve as the input to the PCA.
-The covariance matrix is constructed from these six residual vectors and diagonalized to obtain six principal components (PCs), which represent the dominant modes of deviation across the models.
-The principal components related to the six nuclear mass model residuals are labeled as PC1, PC2, ..., and PC6.
+Meanwhile, the overlap of these six mass models with the experimental data from AME2020~\cite{Wang2021Chin.Phys.C} includes 2421 nuclei, forming a 2421-dimensional vector in a Hilbert space, where each dimension represents the residual value for a specific nucleus in the nuclear chart.
+All model residuals are therefore evaluated on the same $n$ nuclei, so each residual vector has the same dimension $n=2421$.
+Consequently, for each model $j$, the residuals form an $n$-dimensional vector $\bm m^{r}_{j}\in\mathbb{R}^{n}$, whose $i$-th component is $m^{r}_{ij}$.
+These residual vectors are stacked to form the matrix:

+where rows index nuclei and columns index models.
+To better preserve the physical variances of the nuclear mass residuals, we perform column centering: for each model $j$ (i.e., column $j$), we first compute its mean residual over the $n$ nuclei, $\bar m^{\,r}_j=\frac{1}{n}\sum_{i=1}^n m^{r}_{ij}$, and then subtract this mean from every entry in that column, i.e., replace $m^{r}_{ij}$ by $m^{r,\mathrm{cen}}_{ij}=m^{r}_{ij}-\bar m^{\,r}_j$.
+For notational simplicity and ease of understanding, we continue to denote the centered matrix by $X$ and centered residual vector by $\bm m^{r}_{j}$.
+On this basis, we construct the covariance matrix: